metrico/qryn-minimal/README.md

 ### 👉 Launch

-##### ⚠️ This bundle is experimental and will use up all the reosources you feed it.
-Proceed from the bottom up.
+##### ⚠️ This bundle is experimental and only suitable for minimal single nodes and local storage.

 Spin up qryn-minimal w/ onboard storage using `docker compose`
 ```